nosas/blog/keras_tuner_tensorboard/article.md

 ### Create a tuner object

 KerasTuner contains multiple tuners: `RandomSearch`, `BayesianOptimization`, and `Hyperband`.
-Each has their own unique tuning algorithm, but all of them share the same search space defined above.
+Each has its unique tuning algorithm, but all of them share the same search space defined above.
 Here are the three tuners along with their respective algorithms:

 - `kerastuner.tuners.randomsearch.RandomSearch`: An inefficient, random search algorithm.
 - `kerastuner.tuners.bayesian.BayesianOptimization`: A Bayesian optimization algorithm that follows a probabilistic search approach by taking previous results into account.
 - `kerastuner.tuners.hyperband.Hyperband`: An optimized variant of the `RandomSearch` algorithm in terms of time and resource usage.

-More details above each tuner can be found in [this article](https://neptune.ai/blog/hyperband-and-bohb-understanding-state-of-the-art-hyperparameter-optimization-algorithms).
+More details on each tuner can be found in [this article](https://neptune.ai/blog/hyperband-and-bohb-understanding-state-of-the-art-hyperparameter-optimization-algorithms).
 Additionally, refer to the [KerasTuner documentation](https://keras.io/api/keras_tuner/tuners/) for API details.

 My preferred tuning method is to first perform a `RandomSearch` with a large number of trials (100+).
 Each trial samples a random set of hyperparameter values from the search space.
-The goal is to find the best hyperparameter values that minimizes (or maximizes) the objective - in our case, the goal is minimizing the validation loss.
+The goal is to find the best hyperparameter values that minimize (or maximize) the objective - in our case, the goal is to minimize the validation loss.

 ```python
 from kerastuner import RandomSearch